brianjriddle/astrix-wiki/Providing-A-Service-Using-Astrix-And-GigaSpaces.md

 This is a step by step tutorial that show how to provide a simple service using Astrix and GigaSpaces.
-A complete example is located in the examples folder.
+A complete example will soon be located in the examples folder.

 Astrix uses a declarative programming model where the programmer typically uses annotations to express thing such as: